 For my dissertation, I worked on describing and quantifying the carbon transport and sequestration associated with small but abundant fishes that live in the ocean’s twilight zone, and characterizing uncertainty in those estimates.
 These fishes play a role in sequestering carbon and moving energy up to higher levels in the marine food web.
 At the same time, there is interest in commercially harvesting these fishes to produce new sources of fishmeal.
 I was interested in working on the scientific basis for better understanding potential trade-offs between carbon sequestration and food security benefits of these fishes.

 Linked above are my CV and publication list.
-My email and Github page are linked in the icons below.
-Please feel free to reach out with questions about the research I’m involved in, my code shared on Github, careers in ocean sciences, science policy, fisheries management, marine carbon dioxide removal, or other related topics.
+My Github page is linked in the icon below.
+You can also find me on LinkedIn, and please feel free to get in touch with questions about the research I’m involved in, my code shared on Github, science policy, fisheries management, marine carbon dioxide removal, careers in ocean sciences, undergrad or grad school programs in environmental science, or other related topics.